DataDog/documentation/content/guides/agent_checks.md

 configuration would be placed into the `conf.d` folder as `http.yaml`.

-Once the check is in `checks.d`, you can test it by running it as a python script. **Make sure to change the conf.d path in the test method**.
-From your Agent root, run:
+Once the check is in `checks.d`, you can test it by running it as a python script.
+Please ensure the Agent has been restarted for the changes to be enabled. **Make sure to change the conf.d path in the test method**.
+From your
+Agent root, run:

     PYTHONPATH=. python checks.d/http.py